 The neighborhood organization, typically the Civic Association, is responsible for preparing the Arlington Neighborhoods Program Plan.
 Technical, clerical and design assistance are available to the neighborhood for all steps of plan preparation.
 The neighborhood develops a questionnaire for distribution to all households to determine the neighborhood's assets, needs and objectives.
 In addition, the neighborhood undertakes an inventory of existing conditions, including land use, zoning, curb / gutter / sidewalk, drainage problems, street lighting, traffic concerns, housing, park and recreation facilities, schools, libraries, and other public facilities.
 The results of the questionnaire and inventory become the foundation of the Arlington Neighborhoods Program Plan.
 A draft of the Plan is submitted to County staff for comments and suggestions.
-Receipt of the ANP Plan draft by ANP staff signals the beginning of the County Board ANP plan acceptance.
+Receipt of the ANP Plan draft by ANP staff signals the beginning of the County Board acceptance process and establishes the neighborhood order for County Board ANP plan acceptance.